kirilkirkov/postfix-dovecot-mysql/README.md

 Only configuration for mail server

+## How to install this services
+- sudo apt-get install postfix postfix-mysql dovecot-core dovecot-imapd dovecot-lmtpd dovecot-mysql
+- Choose **Internet site**
+- Set domain for mail server
+- Note: Must have installed mysql before that.
+Find article on google how to install it

 ## What is uploaded and what I do?
 There are uploaded directory structure and files for ubuntu server correct postfix configuration.
 Copy and paste this directories and files to your server.